Rithesh077/Data_Engineering_Projects/README.md

 ## Project Overviw

-This project is a foundational data engineering task that builds a complete, end-to-end ETL (Extract, Transform, Load) pipeline.
+This project is a dynamic, interactive ETL (Extract, Transform, Load) pipeline.

-The pipeline performs the following steps:
+Instead of a static script, this tool prompts the user for a search topic (e.g., "machine learning") and a list of specific data fields (e.g., `name`, `owner`, `stars`).
+It then performs the following steps:

-1.  **Extract:** Fetches data about the most popular Python repositories from the live GitHub API.
+1.  **Extract:** Dynamically builds a query and fetches the relevant data from the live GitHub API.
-2.  **Transform:** Cleans and structures the raw JSON data, extracting only the most relevant fields.
+2.  **Transform:** Cleans and structures the raw JSON response, extracting only the fields the user requested.
-3.  **Load:** Saves the clean, processed data into a structured CSV file for easy analysis.
+3.  **Load:** Displays the final, processed data in a clean, tabular format directly in the console.

 This project serves as a practical demonstration of core data engineering skills, including API consumption, data processing, and data storage.